AdhamMadkour/dji-drone-rest/Backend/SpringBoot/dji-drone-rest/README.md

 }
 ```

-## 7. There is also more endpoints you can check swagger documentation
+## 7. There is also more details in the swagger documentation

 ```
 http://localhost:8080/swagger-ui/index.html